 Cranio-Maxillo Facial Surgery

-Cranio-Maxillo Facial surgery is surgery to treat various diseases, injuries and defects in the head, neck, face, jaws and the hard and soft tissues of the oral (mouth) and maxillofacial (jaws and face) region.
+Cranio-Maxillo Facial surgery is a surgery to treat various diseases, injuries and defects in the head, neck, face, jaws and the hard and soft tissues of the oral (mouth) and maxillofacial (jaws and face) region.
 It is an internationally recognized surgical speciality.

-Craniofacial surgery is a specialized area of facial surgery that deals with the management of congenital (at birth) deformities affecting the face.
-Defects typically treated by craniofacial surgeons include craniosynostosis (early fusion of skull sutures), rare facial clefts and various syndromic conditions affecting the face such as Cruzon Syndrome, Apert's Syndrome, Treacher Collins Syndrome, Pierre Robin Syndrome, Hemifacial Microsomia and many others.
+One of the India's first and leading craniofacial centres, Narayana Health attracts patients from around the country to treat craniosynostosis (early fusion of skull sutures), rare facial clefts and various syndromic conditions affecting the face such as Cruzon Syndrome, Apert's Syndrome, Treacher Collins Syndrome, Pierre Robin Syndrome, Hemifacial Microsomia and many others.

 Orthognathic Surgery is the surgical correction of the anomalies of the upper and lower jaws due to abnormal form, growth and relationships.
-Some jaw anomalies can also be caused by tempro-mandibular joint disorders, treatment of such deformities involves a combination of orthodontic treatment with braces and surgical correction of a complete lasting correction of the deformity.
+Some jaw anomalies can also be caused by tempro-mandibular joint disorders, which involves a combination of orthodontic treatment with braces and surgical correction of a complete lasting correction of the deformity.

 Orthomorphic Surgery is a one stage surgical procedure for correction of mandibular deformities.
 The ingenious procedure was first described by Prof. Paul C Salins, Chief of Craniofacial services at NH Health City, Bangalore.

 Traumatic Facial Deformity Correction